ArielHorwitz/botroyale/docs/guides/bots/custom_battles.md

 ## Final notes
 In this guide we learned how to run a custom script in the project in order to run battles without the GUI with our selected map and bots.
-It is highly recommended to study the `botroyale.logic.battle.Battle` class for playing battles manually.
+It is highly recommended to study `botroyale.logic.battle` for creating battles manually.

 Our script `main.py` should look something like this:
 ```python